What Will Happen to R22 and How it Affects You

 So how does this affect prices?

-So, how does this impact you?
+So, how will this affect you?

 How do I know if my unit uses R22?